tugot17/Classifying-Nucleic-Acid-Sequence-Using-GRU/README.md

 ## Getting Started

-To run it You need jupyter notebook installed or You can run it using [google colab](https://colab.research.google.com) The main file is [Classifying-Nucleic-Acid-Sequence-using-Gated-Recurrent-Units.ipynb](Classifying-Nucleic-Acid-Sequence-using-Gated-Recurrent-Units.ipynb)
+To run it You need jupyter notebook installed or You can run it using [google colab](https://colab.research.google.com) The main file is [Classifying-Nucleic-Acid-Sequence.ipynb](Classifying-Nucleic-Acid-Sequence.ipynb)

 ### Prerequisites
 ```